 Childhood obesity is a growing problem – on the rise from 7 percent of kids in 1980 to 18 percent in 2012.
 Making sure your child is getting the proper nutrients each day can help boost their brain power and help them become happier and healthier.
 While balanced school lunches can help during the day, home is where healthy eating habits are established.

-“Increase the amount of nutritional, low-calorie-density foods – vegetables, fruits, low-fat dairy products, whole grains, lean meat, lean fish and legumes – and limit foods in high caloric density – fat-rich meats, fried foods, baked goods, sweets, cheeses or oil-based sauces,” said Dr. Elizabeth Walenz, a pediatrician at Methodist Physicians Clinic Regency.
+“Increase the amount of nutritional, low-calorie foods – vegetables, fruits, low-fat dairy products, whole grains, lean meat, lean fish and legumes – and limit foods in high caloric density – fried foods, baked goods, sweets, cheeses or oil-based sauces,” said Elizabeth Walenz, MD, a pediatrician at Methodist Physicians Clinic Regency.
 “Sit down, turn off the television and be mindful of what you and your kids are eating.
 Pay attention to portion sizes as well.”

 4. Encourage Proper Sleep

-“Many times, leading up to the school year, students are likely staying up really late and mortgaging their sleep,” said Dr. Shane Stephenson, a family medicine provider at Methodist Physicians Clinic HealthWest.
+“Many times, leading up to the school year, students are likely staying up really late and mortgaging their sleep,” said Shane Stephenson, MD, a family medicine provider at Methodist Physicians Clinic.
 “We know that adequate sleep helps with everything.”